 Our immunisation service complies with Australian standards, and Turbot Street Medical Centre is fully accredited for the storage of immunisations and vaccinations.
 Our doctors are fully aware of the latest WHO (World Health Organisation) recommendations for travel to any part of the world.

 Annual Flu Clinics

-Turbot Street Medical Centre runs yearly flu clinics, which our doctors highly recommend to all of our patients each year as the influenza virus changes every year – you may even be eligible for a free flu vaccine.
-Call us at the practice to find out more about what flu clinics we are running this year, and if you are eligible for a government funded vaccine.
+Turbot Street Medical Centre runs yearly flu clinics, which our doctors highly recommend to all of our patients annually as the influenza virus changes every year.
+You may even be eligible for a free flu vaccine.
+Call us at the practice to find out more about what flu clinics we are running this year, and if you are eligible for a Government funded vaccine.